DEC logoRULES AND REGULATIONS

 c.
 Open Storage areas shall be designated on site plans.
 No open or exterior storage is permitted in undesignated locations.

-2. Curbing.
-Sloped granite edgestone shall be Type SA, SB, or SC as specified in Section M9.04.2 of the MHDSSHB as most recently amended with a six-inch reveal.
+a.
+Sloped granite edgestone shall be Type SA, SB, or SC as specified in Section M9.04.2 of the MHDSSHB with a 6" reveal.

-Cape Cod Berm shall be a Modified Bituminous Concrete Berm - Type A (one foot width) as specified in the specified Section 106.1.0 of the Construction Standards of the MHDSSHB, as most recently amended.
+b.
+Cape Cod Berm shall be a Modified Bituminous Concrete Berm - Type A (1' width) as specified in the MHDSSHB Construction Standards Section 106.1.0.

 3. Utilities.